lslezak/vscode-rpm-changes/README.md

   it is displayed in red.
 - It can automatically generate a new changes entry:
   - Use the command palette (`Ctrl+Shift+P`)
-    and type `Insert a new changes entry` to execute the command.
+    and run the `RPM Changes: Insert a New Changes Entry` command.
-  - Or right-click in the editor and select the `Insert a new changes entry` item in the context menu.
+  - Or right-click in the editor and select the `Insert a New Changes Entry` item in the context menu.
 - The author name and email can be read from `.oscrc` file, from Git configuration or it can be configured in the extension settings, see below.